qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/network_analysis.rst

 Converting from a vector layer to the graph is done using the `Builder <https://en.wikipedia.org/wiki/Builder_pattern>`_ programming pattern.
 A graph is constructed using a so-called Director.
-There is only one Director for now: :api:`QgsVectorLayerDirector
+There is only one Director for now: :class:`QgsVectorLayerDirector
-<classQgsVectorLayerDirector.html>`.
+<qgis.analysis.QgsVectorLayerDirector>`.
 The director sets the basic settings that will be used to construct a graph from a line vector layer, used by the builder to create the graph.
 Currently, as in the case with the director, only one builder exists: :class:`QgsGraphBuilder <qgis.analysis.QgsGraphBuilder>`,